mmul-it/training/Mastering-Versioning/Git-Remotes-Management.md

    * main
    ```

-   To replicate also the remote branches we can rely on `git fetch` as follows:
+   To make the repository aware of the remote branches and their commits we can
+   rely on `git fetch` as follows:

    ```console
    ~/myotherrepo $ git fetch --all